Generic Solutions of Equations Involving the Modular $j$-function: Abstract

 \section{Abstract}

 Assuming a modular version of Schanuel's conjecture and the modular Zilber--Pink conjecture, we show that the existence of generic solutions of certain families of equations involving the modular $j$ function can be reduced to the problem of finding a Zariski dense set of solutions.
-By imposing some conditions on the field of definition of the variety, we are also able to obtain unconditional versions of this result.
+By imposing some conditions on the field of definition of the variety, we are also able to obtain versions of this result without relying on these conjectures, and even a result including the derivatives of $j$.